Bhanditz/labs-preview/api/search.md

 ## Individual facets

 API users can select which facets they would like to retrieve beyond the default facet set via the `facet` parameter.
-When you request a facet you have to set the profile either as `facets` or as `portal` or `rich` (which both covers facets as well).
+When you request facet you have to set the profile either as `facets` or as `portal` (which covers facets as well).

 The value of the parameter could be "DEFAULT" (which is a shortcut of the Europeana facet set we use on the portal, containing UGC, LANGUAGE, TYPE, YEAR, PROVIDER, DATA_PROVIDER, COUNTRY and RIGHTS), or any field name which is indexed and stored in Apache Solr.
-We maintain a table in API documentation about the existing  [API Fields](/api/api-fields/).
-In the field type column, "text" means indexed as as a row of distinct terms, while "string" means indexed as phrase, so the whole content is taken as one individual unit.
+We maintain a table in API documentation about the existing  (API Fields)[/api/api-fields/].
+In the field type column "text" means indexed as as a row of distinct terms, while "string" means indexed as phrase, so the whole content is taken as one individual unit.

 Users can set one or more facet in one query.